“I, Zan Zanat, resolved to do what none ever had done, to explore the cosmic cloud’s interior.”

 But while Hamilton wasn’t exactly thinking outside the box in terms of narrative when he wrote these stories, he did show a degree of playfulness with the SF concepts that his setting offered.
 “The Comet Drivers” involves the usage of a “vibration-projector” to make spacecraft invisible, while “The Cosmic Cloud” introduces “ultra-violet sight-glasses” – that is, night vision goggles.

-In “Crashing Suns” the spacefaring heroes endure their entire ship goes dark for a period, which Sarto Sen blames on “an area without light… a hole, an empty space, in the ether itself” – a space-age variation on a train going through a tunnel.
-In “The Star Stealers” the ship goes up against “a whirlpool of ether currents”, another indication that Hamilton still had part of his mind on nautical adventures.
+In “Crashing Suns” the spacefaring heroes endure their entire ship going dark for a period, with Sarto Sen blaming “an area without light… a hole, an empty space, in the ether itself” – a space-age variation on a train going through a tunnel.
+In “The Star Stealers” the ship goes up against “a whirlpool of ether currents”, an indication that Hamilton had part of his mind on nautical adventures.
 The two ideas combine to form the main threat of “The Cosmic Cloud”, where hapless ships are sucked into a mass of darkness.

 Also notable is how, as the series progresses, Hamilton shows an increasing open-mindedness towards the possibilities offered by alien characters.